Capital Gains Tax Calculator

 Limitations, Privacy, and Accuracy:

-This is an educational planning estimate for U.S. federal individual tax rules covered by the selected inputs.
+This is an educational planning estimate for U.S. federal individual tax rules represented by the selected inputs.
 It is not tax, legal, investment, or filing advice.
-Tax law, IRS guidance, state rules, asset classification, basis records, and personal facts can change the final answer.
+Tax law, IRS guidance, basis records, asset character, state rules, and personal facts can change the final answer.

-Before using the output for estimated tax payments or sale timing, verify the tax year, filing status, taxable income before gain, MAGI before gain, basis, holding period, loss carryovers, home-sale eligibility, and every special-rate category with official records or a qualified tax adviser.
+- Before using the output for estimated tax payments or sale timing, verify the tax year, filing status, taxable income, MAGI, basis, holding period, loss carryovers, exclusions, and special-rate category with official records or a qualified tax adviser.

 Worked Examples: